Homemade Letter Bingo

 - Make It Sturdy: This bingo game will take a beating.
 If you use the templates, consider printing them out on card stock, or other thick paper.
 You can also make your bingo cards "by hand": use a ruler and black marker to make the boxes and print the letters or numbers inside the boxes.

 - Templates not quite to your liking?
 No problem.
 Your computer’s word processing program is an instant-bingo-maker.
 Simply insert a table with as many rows and columns as you like.
-Add the letters or numbers in the boxes, choosing a font that looks most like the letters your child is accustomed to seeing (I used the Comic Sans font).
+Add the letters or numbers in the boxes, choosing a font that looks most like the letters your child is accustomed to seeing (we used Comic Sans).
 Print the bingo cards onto heavier paper and you're ready to begin!

 - Tailor Things: Since you’re creating your bingo cards from scratch, you can control the level of fun and challenge.
 Use the amount of letters and numbers that are appropriate for your child.
 You may want to start with as few as four letters or as many as ten.
 Gradually increase the amount of letters and numbers as your child learns more.